lucylow/Call_Aunty/README.md

 # Call Aunty

+Call Aunty is an SMS and web tool that allows
 ## Quickstart
 The website can be accessed at http://03ed01b5.ngrok.io/.
 For the automated response with various survey questions: +1 226-242-0767